-Fort Lauderdale Product Liability Attorneys
+Fort Lauderdale Product Liability Lawyer

 Consumerism is a major part of the American economy.
 Any given citizen uses and interacts with hundreds of products in day-to-day life.
 There are strict federal and state safety standards when it comes to creating and distributing consumer products.
 Still, manufacturers can make mistakes, resulting in a dangerous or defective product.
 When these products cause consumer injuries or deaths, victims may pursue product liability claims in Fort Lauderdale.

-Fort Lauderdale Product Liability Laws
+Ft.
+Lauderdale Product Liability Laws

 In Fort Lauderdale, injured parties must obey certain rules and restrictions while filing a product liability claim.
 There are deadlines for filling, as well as elements necessary to prove manufacturer/distributor liability.
-When handling a defective product case, seek professional assistance from a local attorney.
+When handling a defective product case, seek professional assistance from a local Fort Lauderdale personal injury attorney.
 An attorney can make the complex legal processes much simpler for you and your family.
 With a lawyer, you don’t have to worry about obeying product liability laws such as:

 - Statutes of limitations.
 Fort Lauderdale citizens have four years from the date of the injury to file a product liability claim.
 The discovery rule applies – the countdown toward the deadline does not begin until the date the plaintiff discovers or reasonably should have discovered the injury.
 There is a statute of repose that also comes into effect – you cannot file a suit if the injury occurred more than 12 years after the delivery of the first product to the purchaser.